parapluiee/embedded-subtitles/README.md

     - More intense masking, currently rectanglar

 2) Accuracy Metrics\
-    For my first approaches to this problem, I used a standard regression neural network, where the output was a vector of four values indicating the top-left corner and bottom right corner (x1, y1, x2, y2) of the mask rectangle. \
+    For my first approaches to this problem, I used a regression neural network, where the output was a vector of four pixel values indicating the top-left corner and bottom right corner (x1, y1, x2, y2) of the mask rectangle. \
     This approached used an IoU loss function, and for determining the efficacy of this model a IoU adjecent accuracy metric would be very apt, but I have not measured the models accuracy as of yet.